squalou/google-chat-linux/README.md

 # google-chat-linux-git

+An electron-base client for Google Hangouts Chat, since Google didn't see fit to provide one.

 upstream project : https://github.com/robyf/google-chat-linux

 I'm not the author of the app : praise **robyf** for his excellent work.